At TLU, learning doesn't stop when you leave the classroom.

-- Students can find out their housing information beginning the last week of June on the Residence Life tab of the MyTLU.
+- Students will find out their housing information beginning the last week of June on the Residence Life tab of the MyTLU.
 This information will be available only after you have received a class schedule for the upcoming semester for which you are enrolled.

 Being a good roommate and good neighbor is important.
 The TLU Student Handbook provides valuable information about what students can expect from TLU and, in turn, what TLU expects from students.
 Students living in TLU housing are expected to be responsible and respectful, and they should expect the same from fellow residents.

 Hall/Apartments Double Occupancy